Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Theory outputs

 \subsection{Events from \texorpdfstring{$\tau$}{tau}-neutrinos}

 In this case we need to use the $\tau$ transport function \cref{eq:transport-function-tau} in \cref{eq:dN:SphericalDetector}.
-To simplify the expression we assume that the differential decay rate of $\tau$ into muons is proportional to $\delta(E_\tau-q E_\mu)$, where $q=3$ to a very good approximation, \be \frac{d\Gamma}{d^3p} =\Gamma(E_\tau) \frac{\delta(E_\tau-q E_\mu)\delta^{(2)}(\Omega_\tau-\Omega_p)}{E_\mu^2}\,. \ee The expected number of events used in our numerical computation is then \be \ee where $\mathcal{B}_{\tau\to\mu}$ is taken from \cref{eq:BranchingRatio:tau}.
-Here we made the approximation to neglect the neutrino attenuation rate with respect to the tau decay rate in the first exponential, which introduces an error of at most $10\%$ at the energies of our interest.
+To simplify the expression we assume that the differential decay rate of $\tau$s into muons is proportional to $\delta(E_\tau-q E_\mu)$, where at high energies $q=3$ to a very good approximation, \be \frac{d\Gamma}{d^3p} =\Gamma(E_\tau) \frac{\delta(E_\tau-q E_\mu)\delta^{(2)}(\Omega_\tau-\Omega_p)}{E_\mu^2}\,. \ee Moreover, recall that we are working under the approximation of negligible tau energy loss, viz. $b_\tau \approx 0$.
+Later on, we shall discuss some of the subtleties of this assumption.
+The expected number of events used in our numerical computation is then \be \ee where $\mathcal{B}_{\tau\to\mu}\approx 17.4\%$ (\cref{eq:BranchingRatio:tau}).
+Here we made the approximation of neglecting the neutrino attenuation rate with respect to the tau decay rate in the first exponential, which introduces an error of at most $10\%$ at the energies of our interest.
 This way we have a formula that we can immediately compare with \cref{eq:dN:MasterFormula:Nmu}.
 We notice that on top of neutrino transparency we have a suppression from the finite lifespan $d_\tau$.
 The above formula is obtained from \cref{eq:transport-function-tau} by performing the integral in $\xi'$ with the approximation of constant $n_N(\xi') = n_N^{\rm far}$.
 Indeed, just like muon neutrinos must convert in a thin shell near the detector, taus must decay in a shell of similar width, at a distance of about $d_\tau$ from the detector (see \cref{fig:sketch-earth}).
 The width of both these shells are controlled by $1/b_\mu \sim \text{few }\si{\kilo\metre}$, over which the composition of Earth does not vary significantly.

 As for the muon case, the integral in $\xi$ selects a region around the detector, so that both neutrino transparency and tau lifetime are in practice evaluated at $\xi \approx L$.
 With the same approximations that lead to \cref{eq:muon-approx}, once again for a diffuse power-law flux \cref{eq:NeutrinoFlux}, we can write in this case \be \ee We see that the angular dependence is very important for the contribution from $\tau$ decays, arising mainly from directions where $L\gg d_\tau$, the others being linearly suppressed by $\approx L/d_\tau$.
 While this averages out for a diffuse neutrino sources, it can be important for PSs.